SnoozToolbox/SnoozDoc/dev_guide/howtos/module_howtos.rst

 Ui_[MODULE]SettingsView.ui

 To configure more appropriate fields, edit the **Ui_[MODULE]SettingsView.ui** file using Qt Designer.
 Right-click the file and select **Edit Qt UI File (designer)** to replace the widgets and define your parameters.
 Explaining how Qt Designer works is beyond the scope of this documentation, but there are many tutorials available online.
-You can also refer to the CEAMS package for several examples: https://bitbucket.org/ceamscarsm/ceams_package/src/master/.
+You can also refer to the CEAMS packages for several examples: https://github.com/SnoozToolbox/snooz-package-ceams.git.
 Once you are satisfied with the UI of your Settings View, save the file and compile the Python version.
 Right-click on Ui_[MODULE]SettingsView.ui and select **Compile Qt UI File**.

 [MODULE]SettingsView.py